 How to find a treatment facility

-Some people first find an oncologist, which is a doctor who treats people with cancer.
-A person may then choose a treatment facility where that doctor works.
-Others first find a facility that treats the type of cancer they have and then find a doctor who works there.
-The staff at the treatment facility you chose, including nurses, physician assistants, social workers, and technicians, will become part of your cancer care team.
+Some people first find an oncologist, which is a doctor who treats cancer.
+They may then choose a treatment center based on where that doctor works.
+Other people first find a center that treats the type of cancer they have.
+After this, they find a doctor who works there.
+The staff at the treatment facility you choose will become part of your cancer care team.
+This team may include nurses, physician assistants, social workers, and technicians.
 Learn more about choosing a doctor.

 Insurance may also affect your decision.
-You may be able to choose only the facilities covered by your insurance program.
-Your insurance company can provide a list of approved facilities.
+You may be able to choose only the centers covered by your insurance program.
+Your insurance company can give you a list of approved facilities.

-Even within these limits, you may have a number of different facilities from which to choose.
-Your doctor can help you decide based on your type of cancer, the type of treatment you will likely receive, and your personal needs.
-It may also help to talk with other patients about their experiences.
+You may still have to choose from a number of centers.
+But your doctor can help you decide based on the type of cancer you have, the type of treatment needed, and your needs.
+It may also help to talk with other patients about where they had treatment.

-Consider the following factors before choosing a cancer treatment facility:
+Consider these issues before choosing a cancer treatment center:

-How much experience does the facility have in treating your type of cancer?
-How successful has it been with those treatments?
+How much experience does the center have in treating your type of cancer?
+How effective has it been with those treatments?

-How close is the facility to your home or office?
+How close is the center to your home or office?

-What support services does the facility offer to people with cancer and their families?
-Will you have access to social workers, dietitians, and other members of a health care team?
+What support services does the center offer to people with cancer and their families?
+Will you be able to work with social workers, dietitians, and other members of a health care team?

-If the facility is far away from your home, does it offer a place for you and your family to stay?
+If the center is far away from your home, does it offer a place for you and your family to stay?
 Is it close to airports, hotels, and restaurants?

 Accredited cancer treatment centers

-A good place to start your search is among accredited cancer treatment centers.
-The National Cancer Institute's (NCI) Cancer Center Program includes more than 60 centers.
-All centers meet specific standards and fall into two categories:
+A good place to start your search is through accredited cancer treatment centers.
+The National Cancer Institute's (NCI) Cancer Center Program has more than 60 centers.
+All centers meet specific standards and fall into 2 categories:

 Cancer centers.
-Cancer centers conduct laboratory research, clinical research, and population-based research.
-Although most cancer centers treat patients with cancer, some only conduct laboratory research.
+Cancer centers carry out laboratory, clinical, and population-based research.
+Although most cancer centers provide care for people with cancer, some only conduct laboratory research.

 Comprehensive cancer centers.
-Comprehensive cancer centers conduct the same activities as cancer centers, and they have community outreach and educational programs.
+Comprehensive cancer centers do the same activities as cancer centers.
+In addition, they have community outreach and educational programs.